Here are a few reasons why it's so great to travel with infants:

 Designate a diaper-changing station at your destination.
 Bring a box of wipes, put a disposable changing pad on top of a towel, and stack a bunch of diapers in one area.
 "That way, you don't need to chase down the diaper bag and unpack it for each change, and you do not need to replenish the bag's contents constantly," says Lenin.

 Don't begrudge the baby's naps.
 It's tempting to "go, go, go" on vacation, sightseeing as much as possible to pack it all in.
 But it is important to rest almost as much as your baby does.
-"Use the time the baby sleeps to nap yourself," says McDermott.
-And if you can't rest while baby does, try traveling during that time.
+Rest while baby does if you can, and if you can't, try traveling during that time.
 A long car ride or busy flight can be a lot easier if baby can sleep straight through it!